h1T3k/xfce-standalone/README.md

 * the potential overwrite of important data, directories and partitions potentially leading to an irrecoverable loss during installation.
 * the overwrite of our host machine's efi partition resulting in an unbootable machine.

-Since I completed this on a MacBook Air (13-inch, Early 2015), I will assume you'll do the same, although I believe this would work on any EFI bootable machine as long as you remove the internal drive.
+Since I completed this on a MacBook Air (13-inch, Early 2015 model), I will assume you'll do the same, although I believe this would work on any EFI bootable machine as long as you remove the internal drive.
 I used an 500 GB pcie 3.2 as the installation medium, and a portable 256G NVME 4.0x4 Blade SSD for the target drive in place of the Apple M.2 SSD.

 I compiled this by sourcing through numerous different guides, blogs and reddit posts before I found a way that worked which once replicated has only really seemed to work this way which is probably due either memory constraints and a data bottleneck if using old hardware.
 Believe me it gets much more fast when wou plug an ssd directly into the board and install off of a usb 3.2+ via SATA.
 That is truly when the power of the Debian Installer is realized with Kali Linux.
 What I mainly used: